waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Objective in Cianwood: Find the Pharmacy and get the medicine.
 - Return: Bring medicine back to Jasmine at the top of Olivine Lighthouse.
 - Obstacle: Buoy line at Y=32 in Olivine harbor prevents southern exit.
 - Status: Using Super Repel to avoid Tentacool while exiting the harbor.
+(Turn 5913)